-The team at Envirogen has a long history of harnessing the science of microbiology to produce high-performance fluidized bed bioreactor systems engineered to eliminate even the most difficult chemicals from aqueous streams, providing high-quality, potentially recyclable water and potable water.
-In fact, we successfully installed an FBR system to provide potable water by treating perchlorate contaminated wells in Southern California.
-We have obtained the regulatory approvals to produce potable water with our FBR technology.
-Using non-pathogenic, naturally occurring bacteria, and nutrients to facilitate bacteria growth, the FBR delivers a green solution to address difficult contaminants.
+The team at Envirogen has a long history of harnessing the science of microbiology to produce high-performance Fluidized Bed Reactor (FBR) systems engineered to eliminate even the most difficult chemicals, such as selenium, nitrate, perchlorate, BTEX and many other, from aqueous streams, providing high-quality, potentially recyclable water and potable water.
+In fact, we successfully installed a Fluidized Bed Reactor System to treat perchlorate contaminated wells in Southern California, and obtained regulatory approval to deliver potable water to the local communities.
+Using non-pathogenic, naturally occurring bacteria, and nutrients to facilitate bacteria growth, the Fluidized Bed Reactor transforms toxic contaminants so they can be safely removed, thus delivering a green solution to address difficult contaminants.

 FBR DESIGN ADVANTAGES: